-Based in Cardiff and supported by the Big Lottery Fund Wales, Peer Forward utilises St Giles Trust’s peer-led approach to benefit local communities and enhance community services in Cardiff.
+Based in Cardiff and supported by the The Community Fund Wales, Peer Forward utilises St Giles Trust’s peer-led approach to benefit local communities and enhance community services in Cardiff.

 Peer Forward offers vocational training and work placements enabling people to become qualified information and advice workers through the Peer Advisor Programme.
 It offers individuals with experiences such as homelessness, substance misuse, time in the criminal justice system and long-term unemployment the chance to gain valuable skills and experience whilst helping others.